noebezerra/ambientes-docker/node/README.md

 ## Building image

-Go to the directory that has your Dockerfile and run the following command to build the Docker image
+Go to the directory that has your Dockerfile and run the following command to build the Docker image.

 ```
 $ docker build . -t <your username>/node-web-app